a11yproject/a11yproject.com/_posts/2020-03-28-learning-common-keyboard-shortuts-for-screenreaders.md

 ---
 layout: post
 title: "Learning common keyboard shortcuts for screen readers"
 description: "Keyboard shortcuts are hard to learn.
-Here's an alternative way of processing that information through a mindmap."
+Here are some other ways that can help that learning."
 author: anevins12
 published: true
 categories: